jadghazi/MSBA305/README.md

 For Streamlit : https://pl-analytics-2021.streamlit.app/
 Or run locally (4.6 folder) by pip installing requirements and run " streamlit run app.py"

+### The Bonus Similary Search

+This an unsupervised similarity search we did, because we felt it's compatible with our project to help scouts locate similar players that they like.
+It uses cosine similarity on normalized features to locate the top-5 most similar player to the target using his statistics and market value.

 ## License

 Academic project — not for commercial use.
 Data sources retain their original licenses: